Unfortunately, a number of people with epilepsy do die each year.

 Key risk factors for epilepsy related deaths:

-The risk factors below may increase the likelihood of epilepsy related death.
+These risk factors below may increase the likelihood of epilepsy related death.
 They include:

-- frequent or poorly controlled seizures
+- frequent seizures

 - tonic-clonic seizures